 (b) ODJFS distributes five per cent of the statewide allocation to the CDJFS based on each county's property tax wealth factors, as measured by the total of the most recent real estate, public utility, and tangible personal property tax values reported by the Ohio department of taxation and as inversely compared statewide.

 (c) ODJFS allocates the remaining balance to the CDJFS using the following methodology:

 (i) Fifty per cent is based on the county's population at or below one hundred fifty per cent of the federal poverty level as compared statewide in the same category.

 (ii) Forty per cent is based on the county's population at or below eighteen years of age and at or below two hundred per cent of the federal poverty level as compared statewide in the corresponding categories.

 (iii) Ten per cent is based on the county's average unemployment rate as compared to the average unemployment rate for all eligible counties, utilizing figures from the ODJFS for the most recently available federal fiscal year (FFY).

-(2) Any excess expenditures remaining after paragraph (E)(1) of this rule are the responsibility of the county agency.
+(4) Any excess expenditures remaining after paragraph (E)(1) and (E)(2) of this rule are the responsibility of the county agency.

-(G) The definitions, requirements, and responsibilities contained in rule 5101:9-6-50 of the Administrative Code are applicable to this rule.
+(G) Allocation redistribution procedures are contained in rule 5101:9-6-02 of the Administrative Code.
+The definitions, requirements, and responsibilities contained in rule 5101:9-6-50 of the Administrative Code are applicable to this rule.